emqx/emqx-tutorial/en/rule_engine/example.md

 We have successfully created two rules which contain five processing actions totally.
 The expected effect of the actions is as follows:

 1. When the device is online, change the `state` field of the  `device table` in the database to `1 that marks the device is online;
-2. When the device is online, insert an online record in the `Connection Record Table`, including the `client_id` and `create_at` fields, and set `action` to `1` to  mark this is an online record;
+2. When the device is online, insert an online record in the `Connection Record Table`, including the `clientid` and `create_at` fields, and set `action` to `1` to  mark this is an online record;
 3. When the device is offline, change the `state` field of the `device table` in the database to `0 that marks the device is offline;
-4. When the device is offline, insert an offline record in the `Connection Record Table`, include the `client_id` and `target` fields (marking the reason for the offline), and set `action` ` to `2 to mark this is an offline record;
+4. When the device is offline, insert an offline record in the `Connection Record Table`, include the `clientid` and `target` fields (marking the reason for the offline), and set `action` ` to `2 to mark this is an offline record;
 5. When the device is offline, send a request to the  service gateway of`https://api.emqx.io/v1/connect_hook`.
-The gateway obtains the client_id and the offline reason of the offline device, and sends a corresponding logical notification to the business system.
+The gateway obtains the clientid and the offline reason of the offline device, and sends a corresponding logical notification to the business system.